 All business owners today would be wise to explore solutions to enable them to satisfy social media expectations in the long term.
 There is a real business value to social media when it can be done in an automated and time-efficient manner.

 Being visible where consumers are searching is of paramount importance.
 There are now easy and affordable turn-key tools for ensuring that your website is always within eyesight in your local area.
 ListLocal tools provide a better chance to be easily and quickly found online by giving small firms the opportunity to feature their contact details instantly on online directories, search engines, apps, and map services.
 Be sure to add important company details to leading online directories (including Google Maps, Thomson Local, Facebook, Foursquare, Yelp, TomTom, Scoot, and newspaper directories such as Mirror Online and Independent Online).

 Are you using your website to share information and engage with consumers, but not to sell?
 Don’t miss out on the potential to turn your website into an online shop for your products or services.
 Making your website transactional is definitely worth considering in today’s online world.
 According to the IMRG-Capgemini eRetail Sales Index, UK shoppers spent £91bn online in 2013 and the internet retailing market grew by 16% over the course of the year.

-Small businesses can grow and succeed online by registering multiple domain names rather than depending on one, cultivating visitors through social media and then gradually turning visitors into paying customers through e-commerce.
+Small businesses can grow and succeed online by registering multiple domain names rather than depending on one, cultivating visitors through social media, and then gradually turning visitors into paying customers through e-commerce.

-You need to build it, create a website name (or several), promote via social media, manage your listings comprehensively and allow people to buy from it.
+You need to build it, create a website name (or several), promote it via social media, manage your listings comprehensively and allow people to buy from it.
 Then they will come.

 See more similar content at Talk Retail.